.Updated 2 November 2016

 Well, I also want to know why thousands and thousands of girls and boys worldwide, over centuries, have been raped by Catholic priests?
 Celibacy is the biggest joke the Catholic Church has played on us…priests have mistresses, visit prostitutes and rape children!

-Jesus was not a celibate; in fact he married twice.
+Jesus, if he existed at all, was not a celibate; in fact he married twice.
 Even the most saintly man finds celibacy difficult!

 Former PM Tony Abbott, while LNP Leader of the Opposition, a failed Catholic priest, threatened to demolish the Royal Commission by withholding extra funding.
 It took an atheist female Prime Minister, Julia Gillard, to set up the Royal Commission into Institutional Responses To Child Sexual Abuse.